If members of a class do not

 Loose-Coupling:-

-1. In Loose-Coupling, when one object is depending on another class object, some external entity will provide that dependency object to the main object that external object we call as a Container.
+provide that dependency object to the main object that external object we call

-2. In order to get loose-coupling between objects the following two rules are required
+loose-coupling between objects the following two rules are required

-3. The classes should follow POJI/POJO model.
+The classes should

-4. Apply dependency injection mechanism.
+Apply dependency

 For example:-